First Nebraska Oil Well

-After more than a half century of dry holes, in 1940 Nebraska’s first commercial oil well is completed in the far southeastern corner of the state.
+After more than a half century of dry holes, in 1940 Nebraska’s first commercial oil well was completed in the far southeastern corner of the state.

-The Pawnee Royalty Company makes the discovery just west of Falls City in Richardson County.
+The Pawnee Royalty Company made the discovery just west of Falls City in Richardson County.

 “The first publicized report of oil in Nebraska had been an 1883 newspaper account of a ‘vein of petroleum’ discovered in the same county,” explains a Nebraska historical marker.